Page 2

 Adding supplemental light can make the difference between the plants thriving… and maybe not doing so well.
 The more light the plants get, the healthier they’ll be.

 So, if you don’t have a protected outdoor space or a sunroom for the plants in the daytime and rely only on light coming through windows, you might need to supplement natural light with artificial light.
-A few grow bulbs (high wattages) or 2 shop lights (my preferred option) can work pretty well.
+A few grow bulbs or 2 shop lights (my preferred option) can work pretty well.

 Place the plants very close to the source of light, but not so close that they can feel the warmth.
 Under 4′ long shop lights, each fitted with 2 “daylight” LED or fluorescent tubes, plants should be within a few inches of the tubes.
 Keep the lights on for 18 hours per day if they’re the main source of light.